zcoo/fluss/website/docs/table-design/table-types/pk-table/merge-engines/first-row.md

 # FirstRow Merge Engine

 By setting `'table.merge-engine' = 'first_row'` in the table properties, users can retain the first record for each primary key.
-This configuration generates an insert-only changelog, allowing downstream Flink jobs to treat the PrimaryKey Table as an append-only Log Table.
+This configuration generates an insert-only changelog, allowing downstream Flink jobs to treat the Primary Key Table as an append-only Log Table.
 As a result, downstream transformations that do not support retractions/changelogs, such as [Window Aggregations](https://nightlies.apache.org/flink/flink-docs-release-1.20/docs/dev/table/sql/queries/window-agg/) and [Interval Joins](https://nightlies.apache.org/flink/flink-docs-release-1.20/docs/dev/table/sql/queries/joins/#interval-joins), can be applied seamlessly.